fezhull/alx-system_engineering-devops/0x00-shell_basics/README.md

-Creating a srcipt current directory contents.
+Creating a srcipt current directory.